-The indoor hotspot deployment scenario focuses on small coverage per site/TRPx (transmission and reception point) and high user throughput or user density in buildings.
+The indoor hotspot deployment scenario focuses on small coverage per site/TRxP (transmission and reception point) and high user throughput or user density in buildings.
 The key characteristics of this deployment scenario are high capacity, high user density and consistent user experience indoor.